Relaxation Techniques for Anxiety: How to Relax Your Mind

 - Visualize a calm setting to induce relaxation and reduce anxiety.
 Choose a scene that is inviting and calming.
 You can imagine a place in your mind or look at a picture.
 Nature settings are commonly used because they induce relaxation, but anything that brings you peace works.
 Breathe deeply while you imagine or study the image.
 Let yourself get lost in it.
 When your mind wanders, just gently return your attention to the peaceful setting.

 - Use guided imagery.
-Here, you visualize a calm setting, but someone, either a live person or a voice on a guided relaxation track, guides you through a visualization exercise.
+Here, you visualize a calm setting, but someone, either a live person or a voice on a guided relaxation track, guide you through a visualization exercise.

 - Progressive muscle relaxation involves tensing and releasing muscle groups in the body.
 Start with your feet, and work your way up to your head.
 You can do this on your own or with a guided track.